openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 The thing type is ```coordinator_xbee```.
 Other XBee S2C devices should also be supported.

+The XBee must be run with API mode firmware and not the AT firmware.

 ### Devices

 The following devices have been tested by openHAB users with the binding.
 The absence of a device in this list does not mean it will not work - if the device is a standard ZigBee device similar to ones on this list, then it should work.